 Rezolve's board is divided into three classes serving staggered three-year terms.
 Upon expiration of the term of a class of directors, directors in that class will be eligible to be elected for a new three year term at the annual meeting of stockholders in the year in which his term expires.
-As a result of this classification of directors, a least two annual meetings of stockholders for stockholders to effect a change in a majority of the members of Rezolve's board of directors.
+As a result of this classification of directors, it generally takes at least two annual meetings of stockholders for stockholders for stockholders to effect a change in a majority of the members of Rezolve's board of directors.
 Any directors appointed by Armada may be removed by Rezolve's board of directors after the initial 12 months following the Closing Date.